-Due to various qualitative and quantitative factors, Argentina was designated a hyper-inflationary economy as of the second guarter of 2018 for accounting purposes.
+Due to various qualitative and quantitative factors, Argentina was designated a hyper-inflationary economy as of the second quarter of 2018 for accounting purposes.
 As such, the Company has applied accounting standards IAS 21, The Effects of Changes in Foreign Exchange, and IAS 29, Financial Reporting in Hyper-Inflationary Economies its Condensed Consolidated Interim Financial Statements for its Argentinian operating subsidiary.
 The Company's Condensed Consolidated Interim Financial Statements are based on the historical cost approach in IAS 29.

-The impact of applying IAS 21 to the operating results of the Argentina subsidiary for the first quarter of 2021 are detailed as follows:
+The impact of applying IAS 21 to the operating results of the Argentina subsidiary for the three and six months ended June 30, 2021 are detailed as follows: